HewlettPackard/image-streamer-rhel/artifact-bundles/README.md

-# RHEL 7.x and 8 artifacts for ImageStreamer v5.2 release
+# RHEL 7.x artifacts for ImageStreamer v5.4 release

 ## Note:
-- All artifact bundles in this repo are compatible with ImageStreamer v5.2 release
+- All artifact bundles in this repo are compatible with ImageStreamer v5.4 release
 - Click on 'Branch:' drop down menu on this page to get artifact bundles for other ImageStreamer releases
 - The following RHEL versions are supported
   - RHEL 7.2